dalibormesaric/rplb/docs/reverseproxy.md

 ## How it works?

 Reverse proxy extracts host name from the incoming request and tries to find frontend with the same name.
-On success, reverse proxy finds a backend connected to that frontend.
+On success, reverse proxy finds a backend url connected to that frontends associated backend pool.